Kingdom of Maryul: Etymology

-Mar-yul has been interpreted in Tibetan sources as lowland (of Ngari),.
+Mar-yul has been interpreted in Tibetan sources as "lowland" (of Ngari).
 Scholars suspect that it was a proper name that was in use earlier, even before Ladakh was Tibetanised.
 For instance, the Chinese Buddhist pilgrim Xuanzang referred to it as Mo-lo-so, which would lead to a reconstructed name such as *Malasa, *Marāsa, or *Mrāsa.
 The Annals of Tun‐Huang state that the Tibetan government carried out a census of Zan-zun and Mar(d) in 719 CE.
 The Persian text Hudud al-Alam (c.
 982) refers to a "wealthy country of Tibet", with a tribe named Mayul.
 These facts suggest that Mar-yul ("land of Mar") might have been a proper name of the country.

 The name was in use at least until the 16th century.
 Mirza Haidar Dughlat referred to it as Maryul and named a region called "Ladaks" that was apparently distinct from Maryul.
 It was also used by the Portuguese Jesuit missionary Francisco de Azevedo when he visited Ladakh in 1631, but his usage of the name has been described by Luciano Petech as referring to neither the Kingdom of Ladakh nor Rudok.

 The newer name La-dwags (historically transliterated as La-dvags) means "land of high passes".
-Ladak is its pronunciation in several Tibetan districts, and Ladakh is a transliteration of the Persian spelling.
+Ladak is its pronunciation in several Tibetan districts, and Ladakh is a transliteration of the Persian spelling لداخ (ladax).